 “Zeszyty Artystyczne” (“Art Notebooks”) is an academic peer-reviewed journal focusing on the broad perspective of issues regarding visual arts, humanities and art education.
-The journal, published by the University of Arts in Poznań, Poland, in a unique way combines the scholarly analysis and critical artistic methods of creating and writing.
+This journal, published by the Magdalena Abakanowicz University of the Arts in Poznań, Poland, uniquely combines scholarly analysis and critical artistic methods of creating and writing.
 It has been published since 1983, being the only academic and artistic journal with such a long tradition in Poland.
-The referential version is the printed out, paper edition.
+The referential version is the paper edition.

 History and Overview

-The founders of “Zeszyty Artystyczne” noticed a need for a cross-disciplinary journal, being a forum and mean of communication between artists, theorists and cultural workers not only from Poznań and the Polish academia.
-The journal has been published by the leading academic institution in the field of artistic education in Poland, despite changing its name, accordingly, from the PWSSP to Academy of Fine Arts in Poznań (ASP) in 1996 and finally to the University of Arts in Poznań (UAP) in 2010.
-From 2016/2016 the journal is published by the Faculty of Artistic Education and Curatorial Studies.
+The founders of “Zeszyty Artystyczne” noticed a need for a cross-disciplinary journal that is a forum and means of communication between artists, theorists and cultural workers from Poznań, Polish academia, and beyond.
+The journal has been published by the leading academic institution in the field of artistic education in Poland, despite changing its name, accordingly, from the PWSSP to Academy of Fine Arts in Poznań (ASP) in 1996 and finally to the Magdalena Abakanowicz University of the Arts in Poznań (UAP) in 2010.
+From 2016 the journal is published by the Faculty of Artistic Education and Curatorial Studies.

-So far the 33 monographic editions of “Zeszyty Artystyczne” covered such topics as:
+So far the numerous monographic editions of “Zeszyty Artystyczne” covered such topics as:

 - Art and philosophy: #now,